doYouSpeakFish/KTin/README.md

 `InjectedSingleton`, and a test rule `KTinTestRule`.
 We believe, that on top of the tools provided by the kotlin programming language, this is all you need to implement dependency injection.

+# Why use KTin?
+- Ultra simple dependency injection
+- No code generation, so faster builds
+- Lazy instantiation and no dependency graph construction on startup, so faster app startup times
+- Leverages built-in kotlin functionality for dependency injection, giving you the full power of the programming language

 # Setup
 Add the following dependencies:
 ```kotlin